 Billy is the protagonist of the novella and a perfect example of the type of person the narrator calls the Handsome Sailor.
-His beautiful appearance reflects his upstanding character and because of this he earns… (read full character analysis)
+His beautiful appearance reflects his upstanding character and because of this he earns… read analysis of Billy Budd

 The valiant, intellectual captain of the Indomitable, a bachelor of about 40 years of age.
 He has a strong sense of duty and is conflicted when Billy kills Claggart.
-His personal conscience tells… (read full character analysis)
+His personal conscience tells… read analysis of Captain Vere

 The antagonist of the novella and the Indomitable's master-at-arms, Claggart is a deceptively wicked character.
-He has an attractive appearance (except for a protruding chin) and is able to fit in with society at most… (read full character analysis)
+He has an attractive appearance (except for a protruding chin) and is able to fit in with society at most… read analysis of John Claggart

 An old, wise sailor on the Indomitable, who had fought valiantly under Admiral Nelson.
 His years of experience have given him wisdom, and Billy seeks advice from him several times.
-He tells Billy to… (read full character analysis)
+He tells Billy to… read analysis of The Dansker

 A lieutenant on the Indomitable, Ratcliffe searches for men to conscript, forcibly if necessary, to join the ship.
 Upon seeing the handsome Billy, he immediately chooses him.